top of page

 “I have always had a keen interest in archaeology, ancient civilisations and the mystery of life.
 The Daniel Project required years of research to fully understand what is a compelling subject and to that end it has been a privilege to be part of this and to meet and talk with so many interesting people in countries throughout the world.”

-Head of Production: Deborah Forrest
+Head of Production: Deborah Forrest-Menelaws

 “With a background in research and an interest in ancient history, I first learned about this subject in the late '80s and became determined to thoroughly investigate, document and film it.
 I want to debunk the myths - whatever they are!
-However, working on The Daniel Project has had a profound affect on my life - which was quite unexpected...”
+However, producing The Daniel Project has had a profound affect on my life - which was quite unexpected...”

 Director Interview